 By playing by the rules, Margaret has learned to coexist in this crowded house.
 But her husband, Hal, isn't quite as understanding and leaves.
 And this is news that she can only hide from her daughter, Katherine, for so long.
 Eventually, Katherine insists on a visit to figure out where Hal went.
 Unfortunately for Margaret, this is in the middle of September, when even the best behaved ghosts find themselves relieving their anxiety by rearranging the furniture a la poltergeist style:

-What's great about this book is how a lot of what goes on can have an alternate meaning to an outside observer: Frederika, the helpful housekeeper, likes to make tea for Margaret.
+What's great about this book is how a lot of what goes on can have an alternate meaning to an outside observer: Frederika, the helpful (dead) housekeeper, likes to make tea for Margaret.
 But all Katherine knows is that the stove is on and left unattended constantly.
 Or Katherine will catch Margaret talking, seemingly to herself.
 And signs that Margaret sees as other worldy messages are seen as meaningless noise by Katherine, who grows increasingly worried for her mother as she observes more and more bizarre behavior.

 Just like the plot of a typical sitcom - misunderstanding abounds and hilarity ensues, with a touch of horror mixed in.
 This is a great read that will keep you entertained the entire time.